MaynardMiner/SWARM/README.md

  **Important Note:**

- If you would like SWARM incorporated into an OS besides HiveOS, contact the developers, and show them this:
+ If you would like SWARM incorporated into an OS besides HiveOS/Windows, contact the developers, and show them this:

 https://github.com/MaynardMiner/SWARM/wiki/Developer's-Corner